abelsj60/my-site/app/data/about/about.md

 updated: 11-11-18
 ---

 I'm James.
-I'm a Web developer.
+I write code for sites and software.

 I tell stories, too.
 Don't you?
 Stories are how you tell people about yourself, your products and services, and the world writ large.
 Stories define everything, especially software.
 Consider this example:

 1. Microsoft sells Word by telling people they can write documents with it.
     That pitch is a story.